-- Our understanding of the Society and the industry in which it operates; - Discussion with management and those charged with governance; and - Obtaining and understanding of the Society's policies and procedures regarding compliance with laws and regulations;

-we considered the significant laws and regulations to be the Friendly Societies Act 1992, Friendly Societies (Accounts and Related Provisions) Regulations 1994, the General Data Protection Regulations (GDPR), Financial Reporting Standards 102 and 103 applicable in the UK and Republic of Ireland and the AFM Corporate Governance Code.
+- Our understanding of the Society and the industry in which it operates; - Discussion with management and those charged with; - Obtaining and understanding of the Society's policies and procedures regarding compliance with laws and regulations; and we considered the significant laws and regulations to be the Friendly Societies Act 1992, Friendly Societies (Accounts and Related Provisions) Regulations 1994, Financial Reporting Standard 102 and 103 applicable in the UK and Republic of Ireland and the AFM Corporate Governance Code.
 The Society is also subject to laws and regulations where the consequence of non-compliance could have a material effect on the amount or disclosures in the financial statements, for example through the imposition of fines or litigations.
 We identified such laws and regulations to be requirements of the Prudential Regulation Authority (PRA) and Financial Conduct Authority (FCA).